dbredvick/dbredvick/README.md

 My name is Drew – I'm building SaaS for GTM teams while growing sales engineering at ▲[Vercel](https://drew.tech/posts/vercel).

-I write about web dev, startups, and Next.js [here](https://drew.tech/newsletter).
+I write about web dev, startups, and Next.js [here](https://drew.tech/).

 ### Now

 I'm building tools for go-to-market teams, especially at DevTool companies like Vercel.
 As a developer turned sales engineer, I love using code to fix the painful parts of selling.

-I’m building [SoloSync](https://solosync.io) SoloSync, which makes keeping Salesforce and Notion in sync so that teams can stay on the same page while reducing your Salesforce bill.

-I discovered many of these problems working enterprise sales deals at Vercel.
+I’m building [SoloSync](https://gptreport.com) GPT Report, the best way to stay stay on top of your brand's appearance in ChatGPT and other LLMs.

 _btw — you should probably [learn sales](https://drew.tech/posts/learning-sales-as-an-engineer)._